All blocks/courses in the Foundations Phase are graded as Pass/Fail.

 Basic Science/Organ System Blocks FAQ

-Students are expected to demonstrate mastery of the learning objectives of the curriculum through their performance on assessments.
+Students are expected to demonstrate competency with the learning objectives of the curriculum through their performance on assessments.
 Student performance can be assessed in a variety of ways depending on the block:

 - Multiple-choice question (MCQ) exams